isgasho/xs/README.md

 HKExSh
 --

-'hkexsh' (HerraduraKyberEx shell) is a golang implementation of a simple remote shell client and server, similar in role to ssh, offering encrypted interactive and non-interactive sessions, file copying and tunnels.
+HKExSh (**H**erradura**K**yber**Ex** **Sh**ell) is a golang implementation of a simple remote shell client and server, similar in role to ssh, offering encrypted interactive and non-interactive sessions, file copying and tunnels with traffic activity obfuscation ('chaffing').

+***

+**NOTE: Due to the experimental nature of the HerraduraKEx and Kyber IND-CCA-2 algorithms, and the novelty of the overall codebase, this package SHOULD BE CONSIDERED EXTREMELY EXPERIMENTAL and USED WITH CAUTION.
+It DEFINITELY SHOULD NOT be used for any sensitive applications.
+USE AT YOUR OWN RISK.
+NO WARRANTY OR CLAIM OF FITNESS FOR PURPOSE IS EXPRESSED OR IMPLIED.**

+***

 The client and server programs (hkexsh and hkexshd) use a mostly drop-in replacement for golang's standard golang/pkg/net facilities (net.Dial(), net.Listen(), net.Accept()